gitandre/INF3720-HCI-2/Chapter 3 - Conceptualizing Interaction/README.md

 - **Lakoff & Johnson (1980)**: Explained the importance of metaphors for understanding unfamiliar concepts through familiar comparisons. 🔍✨
 - **Alan Cooper (2020)**: Criticized the use of metaphors at interfaces, emphasizing the need to focus on concepts and system relationships instead. ❌🎭
 - **BBC BiteSize**: Explained the difference between the web and the Internet using an analogy of roads and towns. 🚗🌐

+Here's a summary of Section 3.5 with an emojified format and proper citations:

+### 3.5 Interaction Types 🖥️🤝

+**Interaction types** are the ways a user interacts with a product, forming the basis of the user experience.
+There are five main types of interactions:

+1. **Instructing** 📝📢
+   - The user **issues commands** to the system, such as typing commands, selecting from menus, pressing buttons, or using voice commands.
+This type is efficient for tasks that need frequent repetition, like deleting, saving, or moving files. 📂🔄

+2. **Conversing** 🗣️💬
+   - The user **talks or interacts in dialogue** with the system.
+It could be typing a question, using voice commands, or interacting with chatbots (like Siri or Alexa).
+The system acts as a partner, often in a conversational user interface (CUI).
+Think of having a friendly conversation with a chatbot to solve your problem. 🤖🗨️

+3. **Manipulating** 🖱️📦
+   - Users **interact with digital objects** in virtual or physical space.
+Examples include dragging, zooming, and placing items.
+It uses familiar, real-world interactions—like moving documents on a computer similar to shifting physical papers on a desk.
+The goal is to make the digital environment intuitive. 📂➡️💻

+4. **Exploring** 🏞️🕶️
+   - Users **move through virtual or physical environments**—like navigating a 3D space, exploring augmented reality (AR), or interacting in sensor-enabled smart rooms.
+This approach lets users explore intuitively using their real-world experiences. 🌌🏃‍♂️

+5. **Responding** 📲🔔
+   - The **system initiates interaction**, and the user responds.
+For example, when Netflix pauses and asks, "Are you still watching?" or location-based alerts pop up on mobile devices.
+This makes the system more proactive in guiding the user. ⏯️📍

+**Notes on Design Use** 🛠️💡
+- These interaction types are **not mutually exclusive**—users can switch between different types based on the task.
+- Designers need to select interaction types based on **what provides the best experience**—considering the trade-offs, pros, and cons. ⚖️✨

+**Quotes & Attributions**:
+- **Preece et al. (2002)**: Identified the first four interaction types—**instructing, conversing, manipulating, and exploring**. 🔍📜
+- **Christopher Lueg et al. (2019)**: Introduced the fifth type—**responding**—focusing on systems that initiate actions to which users respond. 🛎️✅

+#### 3.5.1 Instructing 📝📣

+**Instructing Interaction** is about **telling a system what to do**.
+This could be giving a command or selecting an option—simple, quick, and efficient!
+Let's break it down:

+1. **How It Works** ⚙️
+   - **Users tell the system what to do**—e.g., tell the time, print a document, or remind them of an appointment. 🕒🖨️
+   - Commands can be issued through **voice, button press, or menus**.
+Examples are found in home entertainment systems, consumer electronics, and software. 🎮🎶🖱️

+2. **Why It’s Beneficial** 💡
+   - **Quick & efficient**: Ideal for repetitive tasks like saving, deleting, and organizing files.
+It allows users to complete operations with minimal effort. ⚡📁

+3. **Vending Machine Example** 🥤🍫
+   - **Different Types of Interactions**:
+     - **Simple button press**: Select a drink by pressing a large button.
+     - **Complex codes and keys**: Some machines require inputting a code, which can cause user errors. 🔢❌
+     - **Digital touch screens**: Display choices clearly, minimizing errors, and use visual metaphors (e.g., candy store) to entice users. 🍬💳

+**Quotes & Attributions**:
+- **Preece et al. (2002)**: Highlighted instructing as a primary interaction type for **fast and effective user-system commands**. 📝✨